Spawn (1997 film): Soundtrack

 The album debuted at #7 on the U.S. Billboard 200 and stayed on the chart for 25 weeks.
-The album is certified Gold for selling over 500,000 copies in America.
+The album is certified Gold in the United States, Australia and New Zealand, as well as Platinum in Canada.

-The US version of the album features different cover art and the bonus track "This Is Not A Dream" by Morphine and Apollo 440.
+The American version of the album features different cover art and the bonus track "This Is Not a Dream" by Morphine and Apollo 440.
 The Australian and Japanese versions, besides the bonus track, feature cover art based on images in Spawn #39 and a marquee of Spawn: In the Demon's Hand.
 The Japanese version contains a third disk with three remixes.
 The McFarlane Collector's Club made an LP release available to its members, featuring the standard album art and a translucent red vinyl disc.
 In 2017 a 20th Anniversary edition was released with a translucent blue vinyl disc.

-"It was a bit rushed," declared The Prodigy's Liam Howlett of their collaboration with Rage Against the Machine.
+"It was a bit rushed," declared The Prodigy's Liam Howlett of their collaboration with Rage Against the Machine guitarist Tom Morello.
 "I did it in three days when I usually need a week."
 In addition, Moby was originally slated to collaborate with industrial rock band Gravity Kills (titled "Suffocating").
-Although he only contributed some samples and keyboard lines to the track, ultimately, he instead chose the final track with Butthole Surfers.
-The Gravity Kills track would later be leaked online.
+Although he only contributed some samples and keyboard lines to the song, ultimately, he instead chose the final track with Butthole Surfers.
+The Gravity Kills recording would later be leaked online.